 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-Easy-to-make chickpea flour drop biscuits that are grain-free, vegan, and scrumptious!
+Easy-to-make vegan chickpea flour drop biscuits that are grain-free, gluten-free, and scrumptious!
 They can be varied in umpteen different ways to suit your tastes and preferences, too.

 Not every biscuit can be light, fluffy and delicious while also being grain-free, vegan, and easy-to-make.
 Oh, and protein-rich (4.5 grams per biscuit), too.